All Episodes

 Well, again, let me drag you back a little bit.

-If you could get the blind to see, then you could take somebody like me, and you could put something in the optic nerve that would allow me to see in the infrared spectrum.
+If you can make, if you could get the blind to see, then you could take somebody like me, and you could put something in the optic nerve that would allow me to see in the infrared spectrum.

-Or we could have something to allow you to see into the infrared, into the ultraviolet, I would presume, all along the electromagnetic spectrum.
+Or we could have something that would allow you to see into the infrared, into the ultraviolet, I would presume, all along the electromagnetic spectrum.

 Absolutely.